 Often, keeping your garden well-watered during the summer months is extremely difficult and, it can be expensive!
 So, to help keep your garden watered during the summer, I thought I would share my top tips on how to water, when to water, and how often to water your garden throughout the hottest days of summer.

 When is the Best Time to Water Your Garden?

 One of the best ways to ensure you save on your water bills and keep your garden hydrated throughout the hottest days of summer, is to water it at the best times.
-To ensure your garden stays hydrated for longer, always water it first thing in the morning or last thing in the evening.
+To make sure your garden stays hydrated for longer, get one of the best garden hoses and always water first thing in the morning or last thing in the evening.
 This will ensure the water does not evaporate straight off the soil, giving your plants the moisture they need when they need it the most.

 How Often Should You Water Your Garden?

 The frequency of garden watering depends on the weather.
 If the summers where you live are hot, dry, and lacking in rainfall for weeks on end, you will have to water your garden twice a day to ensure it does not dry up.
 However, if you enjoy summer weather where showers are frequent, it is best to check the weather before watering your garden to ensure it won’t shower later on – making your watering pointless and a waste of water.
 Summer showers negate the need for watering your garden regularly and help you save on your water bill.